 The following guidance was developed after reviewing several functional status, disability status, mental/cognitive status, and SDOH screening and assessment tools.

-Whether based on simple observations or detailed assessments, clinicians may record clinical judgments as:
+Whether based on simple observations or detailed assessments, clinicians may record clinical judgments as either:

-Local policies guide what is appropriate for the problem list versus an observation.
-For example, some clinics may consider social needs as sensitive information and not appropriate for the problem list.
+Local policies guide what is appropriate for the problem list and what is appropriate for an observation.
+For example, some clinics may consider social needs sensitive information inappropriate for the problem list.
 Observations can contribute to the identification of future problems or health concerns and support service requests and procedures.

 Every server that supports the USDCI Data Class “Health Status/Assessments”: